Self-adjoint local boundary problems on compact surfaces. I. Spectral flow: Introduction

 By vanishing on paths of invertible operators we mean that $\Phi$ vanishes on $\Omega_g\Ellt^0(2k_M)$ for every $k$ and $g$, where $\Ellt^0(E)$ denotes the subspace of $\Ellt(E)$ consisting of all pairs $(A,L)$ such that the unbounded operator $A_L$ is invertible (or, what is the same, has no zero eigenvalues).

-The similar result holds also for invariants $\Phi$ defined only on loops $\gamma\in\Omega\Ellt(2k_M)$, see Theorem 2 of the previous version of this paper \cite{Pr17}.
+A similar result holds also for invariants $\Phi$ defined only on loops $\gamma\in\Omega\Ellt(2k_M)$, see previous preprint \cite[Theorem 2]{Pr17}.
 We exclude this result from the current version of the paper to make the exposition more clear.
-The generalization of that result can be found in the next paper, see \cite[Theorem 11.5]{Pr18}.
+The generalization of that result can be found in the next paper; see \cite[Theorem 11.5]{Pr18}.

 It is known that the spectral flow is a universal homotopy invariant for loops in the space $\FR\sa(H)$, and that the spectral flow is additive with respect to direct sums and vanishes on loops of invertible operators.
 But the space $\Ellt(E)$ is only tiny part of $\FR\sa(L^2(E))$.
 Universality is usually lost after passing to a subspace, so we cannot expect the spectral flow to be a universal invariant for loops in $\Ellt(E)$.
 Indeed, for any given $E$ the map $\spf\colon[S^1,\Ellt(E)]\to\Z$ is not injective.
-It is surprising that universality can be restored by considering all vector bundles over $M$ together.
+It is surprising that universality can still be restored by considering all vector bundles over $M$ together.

 \sub{Universality of $\Psi$.} The proofs of Theorems A and B are based on the following result, which we prove in Section \ref{sec:uni-Psi} using topological means only.

 Denote by $\Ellp(E)$, resp. $\Ellm(E)$ the subspace of $\Ellt(E)$ consisting of all $(A,L)$ with positive, resp. negative definite $T$, where the bundle automorphism $T=T(A,L)$ is defined by formula \eqref{eq:PT0}.